sharma-kunal/twitter-bot/README.md

 3. Download geckodriver for Firefox for your OS from the link https://github.com/mozilla/geckodriver/releases

-4. After downloading geckodriver, navigate to the folder where the geckodriver is installed and run the commands,
+4. After downloading geckodriver, navigate to the folder where the geckodriver is downloaded and run the commands,

 ```
 tar -xvzf <full-name-of-the-downloaded-file>